FishiaT/arcmodwiki/docs/offline-mod.md

     * Overwriting its hex address using a hex editor.
 This will requires a converter that allows converting ARM instruction to hex address and vice versa.
 As with NOPing an instruction, overwrite its hex address with `1F 20 03 D5` for ARM64 or `00 F0 20 E3` for ARM32.
 This is the recommended method.

     * Using [Keypatch](https://github.com/keystone-engine/keypatch).
 This is the simplest method to directly modifying an instruction without having to touch the hex editor.
-Unfortunately, Keypath has not been updated to IDA Pro 8.x (yet), and even with older versions of IDA Pro setting it up and get it to work can be quite a pain.
+Unfortunately, Keypatch has not been updated to IDA Pro 8.x (yet), and even with older versions of IDA Pro setting it up and get it to work can be quite a pain.

 ## Removing hash verification
 !!! tip "Info"